APA (APA) Stock Sinks As Market Gains: What You Should Know

-APA will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from APA as it approaches its next earnings report date.
 The company is expected to report EPS of $0.91, down 61.6% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.92 billion, down 36.94% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.92 billion, down 36.94% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.71 per share and revenue of $8.37 billion, which would represent changes of -38.67% and -23.68%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for APA.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for APA should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 12.52% lower within the past month.
+Over the past month, the Zacks Consensus EPS estimate has moved 12.32% lower.
 APA is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, APA is currently trading at a Forward P/E ratio of 7.3.
-This represents a premium compared to its industry's average Forward P/E of 7.22.
+Looking at its valuation, APA is holding a Forward P/E ratio of 7.16.
+This valuation marks a premium compared to its industry's average Forward P/E of 7.13.

-Investors should also note that APA has a PEG ratio of 6.14 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-APA's industry had an average PEG ratio of 0.37 as of yesterday's close.
+It is also worth noting that APA currently has a PEG ratio of 6.01.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Oil and Gas - Exploration and Production - United States stocks are, on average, holding a PEG ratio of 0.36 based on yesterday's closing prices.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.